-In a mixing bowl, combine the eggs, milk, salt, pepper, and nutmeg; whisk to blend thoroughly.
+In a mixing bowl, combine the eggs, half-and-half, salt, pepper, and nutmeg; whisk to blend thoroughly.

-Add the Gruyére or cheddar and Parmesan cheeses to the egg mixture along with the chopped scallion and drained bacon.
+Add the Gruyére and Parmesan cheeses to the egg mixture along with the chopped scallion and drained bacon.
 Mix well.

-Spoon or pour the egg mixture evenly in the seven wells of the silicone egg bite mold.
+Spoon or pour the egg mixture evenly in the 7 wells of the silicone egg bite mold.

 Place the filled egg bite mold on the trivet and use the handles to lower it into the pot.
 Alternatively, place a trivet in the pot and use a foil sling to lower the egg bite mold onto the trivet.